 As well as organisation-wide communication, it is important that local communication within teams and between departments works well.
 Every individual will have different communication styles and preferences, so it’s a good idea to agree as a team how you will communicate.
 Here are some questions you might want to consider:

-Being clear on communication processes should be just as important as agreeing how other areas, for example finance activities, will work.
+Being clear on communication processes should be just as important as agreeing how your finance activities work.

 Get to know your communications team

 As professional communicators, it is part of our job to understand what is going on around the organisation.
-With large, complex organisations, keeping track of everything that is happening is no mean feat.
-In fact, it can be tricky at smaller places too!
+In large, complex organisations, keeping track of everything that happens is no mean feat.
+It can be tricky at smaller places too!

 We need colleagues to help us understand what it is like to work here.
 To show us what messages mean to people in roles different to our own.
 To give us feedback so that we can give leaders a clear picture and support them in making better decisions.

-Not only will you earn our gratitude, you will benefit too.
-You will be contributing to the bigger picture of the organisation and helping to make it more effective.
+Connect with us and not only will you earn our gratitude, you will benefit too.
+You will contribute to the bigger picture of the organisation and helping to make it more effective.
 You will often be helping to shape messages and communications through your feedback.